I believe that for a photographer, a tripod is an essential bit of kit. If you’re wondering why, you can read my guide to why you need a tripod here.

 However, I believe it still offers excellent value for money, considering you get a full carbon fibre monopod and tripod in one, a ball head, tripod bag, accessories like spiked feet and a low angle adaptor.

-You can also use the exclusive Finding the Universe Vanguard coupon code for 20% off everything in the Vanguard US store – just use code FindingTheUniverse (FindingTheUniverseUK in the Vanguard UK store) at checkout.
+You can also use our exclusive Vanguard discount code for 20% off everything in the Vanguard store – just use code FindingTheUniverse for your discount!
+This Vanguard discount code works in the Vanguard UK, US, Australia, Spain and Germany stores.

 I would also recommend, if you are in the market for a travel tripod, to check out our round up of the best travel tripods, which has lots of options across a range of manufacturers and price points, as well as lots of tips on what to look for when shopping for at tripod.